Kent State vs. Miami (OH) NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 65.5-point total in five of 11 games (45.5%) this season.
+- Kent State's games this season have gone over 65.5 points five of 11 times.

-- Miami (OH) and its opponents have combined to score more than 65.5 points in one game this season.
+- Miami (OH) has combined with its opponents to score more than 65.5 points in one game this season.

-- The combined points per game average of the two teams, 59.6, is 5.9 points fewer than Saturday's over/under.
+- The two teams combine to score 59.6 points per game, 5.9 less than the total in this contest.

 - These two squads combine to surrender 55.1 points per game, 10.4 fewer than this contest's over/under.